 Recently, I've been getting some plate samples from other US manufacturers:

 Next up: Laser-cut aluminum, no finish. $20 a pair, from Oshcut, US.
 Not too satisfied with these.
 Oshcut doesn't offer any finishing options, so there are burrs and even some burn marks.
 The topside isn't too bad, so I could order left and right pieces separately, but that would increase cost.

 From SendCutSend, we have laser-cut Brass, brushed finish, ~$65 a pair.
 These parts are okay, the edges are all properly deburred.
 There are a few tooling marks on the surface, most could be removed with the right polishing tools.
-(Disregard the cat hair on the top right, oops.)
+(Disregard the cat hair on the top left, oops.)

 Here's Titanium with brushed finish from SendCutSend, ~$95 a pair.
 Titanium has a higher hardness rating than Brass (6 to 3 on the Mohs scale), so it's much more resistant to scratches.
 Overall, the finish is good, I really like the weight and feel of this plate.

 Finally, since all my plate files are available, you can order your own plates from somewhere like Laserboost.
 Stainless Steel 304 brushed would be $67 a pair.
 Below is an image of a plate from Laserboost.
 Other materials available from them include aluminum, brass, and copper.